Hromlist/privacy_policy_sounds_air_horn/README.md

 <b>Privacy Policy</b>

-Developer built the Loud Horns and Sirens App as an Ad Supported app.
+Developer built the Loud Air Horn Prank Sound App as an Ad Supported app.
 This app is provided by at no cost and is intended for use as is:

 This privacy policy is used to inform you regarding policies with the collection, use, and